 TCP/IP networks use both MAC addresses and IP addresses but for separate purposes.
 A MAC address remains fixed to the device’s hardware while the IP address for that same device can be changed depending on its TCP/IP network configuration and ISP.
 Media Access Control operates at one Layer of the OSI model (Open Systems Interconnection) while Internet Protocol operates at another Layer, meaning they each do their own tasks without interfering with each other.
 This allows MAC addressing to support other kinds of networks besides TCP/IP.

 IP networks manage the conversion between IP and MAC addresses using Address Resolution Protocol (ARP).
 Basically, ARP defines a set of rules according to which IP and MAC addresses can be related.
-So, all in all MAC addresses are simply a unique number assigned to a Network adapter.
+So, all in all MAC addresses are simply a unique number assigned to a device’s network adapter.
 They help identifying the specific device to which a specific packet of information must reach in order to create a successful connection to exchange data.
-You need an address to send a mail, right?
-That is just what MAC addresses brings to the table.

 Yes!
 There are plenty of MAC addresses for every device to have a unique one.
 In fact, many of the protocols that make use of MAC addresses depend on the fact that they are unique.
 Things can go very wrong if a network has more than one device with the same MAC address.

 What are some attacks that use MAC addresses?

 MAC addresses can be spoofed relatively easily.
 While this may be harmless, it also opens up the possibility of a Man-In-The-Middle attack using ARP cache poisoning.
 Let’s briefly look at how that works.